 - Ask to see a truck’s license.
 Every licensed food truck is inspected a couple of times a year.

 - Check to see if the food truck has a three compartment sink, running hot water, and some kind of refrigeration – all required by law.

-If you operate a food truck, create a cleaning schedule for your truck and have a professional cleaning company clean the vent hood to remove any grease, pollen or dirt at least twice a year.
+If you operate a food truck, create a cleaning schedule for your truck and have a professional commercial cleaning company clean the vent hood to remove any grease, pollen or dirt at least twice a year.
 Remember, the cleaner you keep your food truck, the safer your food will be for your customers, and that will keep them coming back for more.